 Fedloan Servicing, also known as myfedloan, is one of the largest servicers of federal student loans.
-Though Fedloan Servicing has been entrusted by the government to manage billions of dollars in student loans, they often fall short of minimal quality standards expected by many borrowers and taxpayers.
+Though Fedloan Servicing has been entrusted by the government to manage billions of dollars in student loans, they, at times, fall short of minimal quality standards expected by many borrowers and taxpayers.
 The challenges of working with myfedloan make coming up with a strategy for student loan refinancing and consolidation difficult.

 The good news is that even though Fedloan Servicing has its flaws, consolidation and refinancing can still be easily accomplished.
 The real question is whether or not student loan refinancing or consolidation is a good idea.

 The terms student loan refinancing and consolidation are often used interchangeably.
 In both cases, old loans are paid off in full, and the borrower agrees to pay off a new loan that was used to pay off the old loans.

 The key item to understand is the difference between federal student loan consolidation and refinancing with a private lender.
 With Federal Student Loan Consolidation, existing federal student loans are paid off, and a new large federal loan remains.
 This process does not lower interest rates, but it can help certain loans become eligible for desirable repayment plans and student loan forgiveness programs.
 All federal borrowers are eligible to consolidate, and no credit check is required.